-- We dedicate time and resources to preserving the wilderness we travel in.
+We dedicate time and resources to preserving the natural and cultural worlds we travel in.
 We support research organizations and other organizations working for positive change on the coast.
 We volunteer the time of our own team for conservation, education and the development of sound ecotourism policies in the province of B.C.
 Maple Leaf Adventures co-founded the Commercial Bear Viewing Association of BC (sustainable, responsible bear viewing) and co-founded the Gwaii Haanas Tour Operators Association.
 Members of Maple Leaf Adventures are part of the Wilderness Tourism Association, the province of BC’s Joint Steering Committee on adventure tourism, the BC Ocean Boating Tourism Association and Raincoast Conservation Foundation.